tharveyster/react-contact-form/README.md

 REACT_APP_PUBLIC_KEY='add your emailjs public key'
 ```

+Replace the text in quotes with your ids.
 These ids can be found on the EmailJS website.
 The service id is shown on the **Email Services** page, the template id is shown on the **Email Templates** page, and the public key in on the **Account** page which you access by clicking on your name in the top right corner.

 ## Launching the App
 Using the terminal type: